petri-labs/warmage/README.md

-# merlion
+# warmage

-**Merlion** is a blockchain for fractional-algorithmic stablecoin and various vanward DeFi-specific innovations.
+**Warmage** is a blockchain for fractional-algorithmic stablecoin and various vanward DeFi-specific innovations.
 It is built using Cosmos SDK and Tendermint.